crowdagger/books/README.md

 ## Status and what's next

-The files are existing, so it somewhat works.
+The PDF and EPUB files are existing, so it somewhat works.
 They could be better, though.
 Particularly, I didn't manage to get the syntax highlighting on LaTeX, this is something I plan to work on.